-Advance Queensland and the Ignite Ideas Fund truly wants to see your business succeed and it’s evident, even in the early stages of our acceptance, that they offer genuine and dedicated support for you to achieve your goals.
+Advance Queensland and the Ignite Ideas Fund truly want to see your business succeed and it’s evident, even in the early stages of our acceptance, that they offer genuine and dedicated support for you to achieve your goals.
 In addition to the funding, Advance Queensland offers a full service of business guidance for emerging businesses, and we couldn’t be more grateful for their wholesome contribution to our vision.

 If any, what other support have you received from Advance Queensland or the Queensland Government?

 As a not-for-profit organisation, Watergum has been successful in receiving funding from the Queensland Government for other projects that involve engaging the community for data collection for the preservation and conservation of endangered species and we consider the Queensland Government as a partner to our organisation.
 However, the Ignite Ideas Fund will be the first funding we have received to help us as a commercial enterprise.

 Why is it important to support Queensland businesses, innovators and entrepreneurs?

 It’s important that Queenslanders work together to achieve common goals and we all have a common goal of economic prosperity for our state.
 Businesses, innovators and entrepreneurs keep the economy vibrant and growing with every Queensland citizen relying on them in some way or another.
 It’s important to support those who have the ideas, skills and determination to convert them into reality.

 What’s your advice for other entrepreneurs and businesses starting out on their innovation journey?

 Planning is paramount; even in the very early days we brainstormed likely scenarios and we always quantified likely revenue and costs into the future.
 With application and determination, it was amazing how these plans came to fruition.
 Through the process of implementation of the plans, new opportunities arose which helped our business case and helped us realise even more ambitious goals.